 When you go to Hua Hin for vacation, you would want to enjoy seafood and a chill vibe by the beach.
 There are plenty of options for this and you can enjoy both Thai and non-Thai food in such places.
 Other than places for food, there are many places in Hua Hin with amazing offerings for beverages as well, especially coffee beverages.
 In our previous articles, we have talked about general info on Hua Hin as well as Hua Hin hotels.
-Now we will talk about cafes and restaurants in Hua Hin.
+Now we will talk about cafes, restaurants and night markets in Hua Hin.

 Table of Contents